redis/redis-doc/topics/cluster-spec.md

 An alternative is to create an asymmetry in the cluster, and let the cluster layout automatically change over time.
-For example the cluster may have three slaves A, B, C. A and B have a single slave each, A1 and B1.
+For example the cluster may have three masters A, B, C. A and B have a single slave each, A1 and B1.
 However the master C is different and has two slaves: C1 and C2.

 Replica migration is the process of automatic reconfiguration of a slave